Prashanga/hl7-field-inspector/README.md

 # HL7 Field Inspector

-Open `hl7-field-inspector.html` directly in a modern browser.
+Download and open `public\index.html` directly in a modern browser.
 It is a self-contained local app: no installation, build step, server, uploads or external dependencies are needed.

 The app provides four tools: **Inspector**, **Compare**, **De-identify** and **PMS Preview**.